Community policing: Randomized controlled trials

+A review of randomized controlled trials claims little evidence on effectivity of community meetings, tiplines, or reduction of police abuse.
+This study found that community policing in the Global South might not increase trust in police or reduce crime.

-According to the National Institute of Justice, there has been a single high-quality randomized controlled trial that identifies the effect of community policing on individual attitudes towards the police.
-This study found that positive contact with police—delivered via brief door-to-door non-enforcement community policing visits—substantially improved residents' attitudes toward police, including legitimacy and willingness to cooperate.
-These effects remained large in a 21-d follow-up and were largest among nonwhite respondents.
+A randomized controlled trial on the effect of community policing on individual attitudes towards the police found that positive contact with police—delivered via brief door-to-door non-enforcement community policing visits—substantially improved residents' attitudes toward police, including legitimacy and willingness to cooperate.
+These effects remained large in a 21 day follow-up and were largest among nonwhite respondents.
 Specifically, the initial effect among Black residents was almost twice as large as the effect among White residents.